 Connected to the Abbey of Dormition is the “Upper Room” (Cenacle), an alternate site of the Last Supper, where numerous events in the New Testament happened, as it is where the Apostles stayed in Jerusalem.
 The lower level has a large centotaph said to be the tomb of King David – its authenticity is in debate.
 The structure is unique for each level is a holy place to different religions – the ground level with its Jewish synagogues and the tomb of King David is important for Jews, the location of the “last supper” makes the 2nd level special for Christians, and the third level has a Muslim muezzin tower.
 A giant “Harp of David” sculpture (King David playing the harp) can be found outside.
 In the south-east slopes of the Mount of Olives is an Arab village named Bethany where the Sanctuary of Bethany is located.
 Again, numerous events in the New Testament occurred here including the miracle of raising Lazarus from the dead (John 11:38-44).
 Bethany, home of Lazarus, Mary, and Matha, is where Jesus was anointed at the home of Simon the Leper (Mark 14:3).
 The Tomb of Lazarus is also here.
 A souvenir store and short camel rides (small circle - $3) were on offer in front of the store.

 Our last visit in Israel was to the Wailing Wall, one of the most sacred sites in Judaism, after the Temple Mount.
 Almost half of the wall was constructed in 19BCE by Herod the Great and the rest from the 7th century onwards.
 For centuries (with the earliest source dating back to the 4th century), this has been a site for Jewish prayer and pilgrimage.
-Through year round this site is open 24 hours a day, it is best to ask around and plan in advance as this is a venue for many ceremonies.
+Although this site is open year-round, 24 hours a day, it is best to ask around and plan in advance as this is a venue for many ceremonies.
 Placing slips of paper containing written prayers into the crevices of the Wall is a practice followed by the faithful.
 More than a million notes are placed here each year.
 There are Western Wall Tunnel tours (about 75 min) available through the Western Wall Heritage Foundation that must be ordered in advance.
 Also, there is an exhibit called “The Generations Center” that offers a unique experience relating the fascinating story of the Jewish people throughout the generations (3,500 years).
-Our Israeli guide Gazan took his leave after this visit – we enjoyed the three days he spent with us and his communication skills were excellent – he works other jobs during the low season (5 months) and is tightly booked the rest of the year.
-Our group reached the hotel a little early than usual (5:30 PM) that day for an early departure (5 AM) and a long road-trip to Sinai (Egypt) was in the plans the next day.
+Our Israeli guide Gazan took his leave after this visit – we enjoyed the three days he spent with us and his communication skills were excellent.
+Our group reached the hotel a little earlier than usual (5:30 PM) that day.
+An early departure (5 AM) and a long road-trip to Sinai (Egypt) was in the plans the next day.

 - Holyland Trip Report - Jordan - Mount Nebo, Madaba - Day 1.